moonbitlang/moonbit-docs/README.md

-## Overview
+# MoonBit

-Moonbit is an end to end programming language toolchain for Cloud and Edge computing using WebAssembly.
+MoonBit is an end-to-end programming language toolchain for cloud and edge computing using WebAssembly.
-The IDE environment is [available](https://try.moonbitlang.com) without any installation; it does not rely on any server either.
+The IDE environment is available at <https://try.moonbitlang.com> without any installation; it does not rely on any server either.

 ## Status

 Pre-alpha, experimental.
-We expect Moonbit to reach beta status next year.
+We expect MoonBit to reach beta status next year.

 ## Main advantages